abhishekghoshh/ds-algo-cp-problems/docs/dp/MatrixChainMultiplication.md

 		int minCost = mcm(matrices, 1, n - 1);
 		System.out.println(minCost);
 	}

-	private static int mcm(int[] matrices, int i, int j) {
+	// we are starting from 1 as we are multiplying i-1 private static int mcm(int[] matrices, int i, int j) {
 		// out of boundary
 		if (i >= j) return 0;